 The marriage of whisky and chocolate is a delicate task, and the wrong picks run the risk of marring the flavour.
 So how do you know which chocolates to choose?
 Iain Burnett, lauded chocolatier and ganache specialist of gourmet chocolate company Iain Burnett Highland Chocolatier, explains.

 I know the notes of the wide range of chocolates that I use, and I’m aware of the flavour notes in my chocolates.
-When you get a whisky and look at the flavour notes from the master distiller or the noser you may recognise a citrus route, or a peaty smoky route perhaps, so there are key notes from that info, but let’s say as an example that a whisky might have a “hint of grass”.
-You might actually find when you taste the whisky, what the “grass” really refers to is a herby note and you’re like “wow, this could go well with rose or lemongrass”, or the grass is just too subtle; it’s either non-existent or they might be referring not to actual grass but the fact that it’s fresh.
+When you get a whisky and look at the flavour notes from the master distiller or the noser you may recognise a citrus route, or a peaty smoky route perhaps, so there are key notes from that information.
+Let’s say as an example that a whisky might have a “hint of grass”.
+You might actually find when you taste the whisky, what the “grass” really refers to is a herby note and you’re like “wow, this could go well with rose or lemongrass”.
+Or you might find the grass is just too subtle; it’s either non-existent or they might be referring not to actual grass but the fact that it’s fresh.

 Depending on the terminology it might not be literal; it might be a reference or an emotion.
 Certain things you’ll pair can get to the point where even something referring to, say, a raspberry note more accurately refers to warm raspberry flavouring or the tang of a natural raspberry.
-I had a recent experience where someone thought a particular whisky would work with my Raspberry & Black Pepper Velvet Truffle but it really clashed because the crushed raspberries we use are sharp and tangy, and what the whisky had was very round, warm sweet fruit notes, as opposed to a tangy, acidic red fruit.
+I had a recent experience where someone thought a particular whisky would work with my Raspberry & Black Pepper Velvet Truffle.
+It actually really clashed because the crushed raspberries we use are sharp and tangy.
+What the whisky had was very round, warm sweet fruit notes, as opposed to acidic red fruit flavours.
 An Orange and Clove Velvet Truffle was the answer!